-Inscribing four figures in the landscape, this series of pavilions creates a rich, mutable experience of reflection and light from a simple, functional, and robust kit of parts, able to be assembled in fifteen minutes.
+Inscribing four figures in the landscape, this series of pavilions creates a rich, mutable experience of reflection and light from a simple, functional, and robust kit of parts.

 The first of these functional follies has a single circular profile with a second hidden within; the second, two overlapping sets; the third, with three nestled rings one after the other, and the fourth, with four profiles overlapping to create a dynamic perimeter.
 Whereas the traditional architectural folly has engaged decoration or symbolism without overt function, this project instead, in keeping with the brief, intends to create a more functional language through similar methods of figuration in a natural context.